logdog/Qwister/README.md

 ### Remembers favorite settings
 Allows you to customize default settings like gameplay mode and seconds between turns.
+### Doesn't Use WiFi
+Yes, that's right!
+Finally, an app that doesn't require an internet connection; you can play Twister *anywhere*.
 ### Features Morgan Freeman's head as the spinner
 Like seriously, how could you not love seeing Morgan Freeman's head spin as he sooths you with his calming voice?!